Sarena-Rae Santos is a contributing writer.

-Dose is about 1 – 2 drops to start, and work up a drop at a time as needed.
+The dose is about 1 – 2 drops to start.
+Work up a drop at a time as needed.
 There’s nothing toxic about this combination; even if the baby drank the entire jar it wouldn’t hurt him/her.
-But only a few drops should be needed making this a cost-effective recipe to keep on hand.
+Thankfully, only a few drops should be needed making this a cost-effective recipe to keep on hand.

 I’ll be making a batch of this soon to use with Nathan when he gets to teething age.
 He’s three months old now…where has the time gone?!